 I read a meme in August that said, “School is starting … buy your Halloween costumes, pick out your turkey, and do your Christmas shopping.
 Happy New Year!”
 I resonate with this, and I am sure you do, too.
 Your donors probably do, too.
 Year-end fundraising is probably the busiest and most critical part of a nonprofit’s fundraising strategy.
 How can you best connect with your donors during this busy time?
 How can you best engage them and make the case for year-end giving?

-Over 30% of all charitable giving happens in December, so there is a lot of opportunity left for you to articulate you work and differentiate your ministry with donors.
-In an effort to come alongside you, equip you in development work, and partner with you in major donor conversations, I want to encourage you to look for ways to differentiate yourself at year end.
+Over 30% of all charitable giving happens in December, so there is a lot of opportunity left as you shape your year-end fundraising ideas and message for you to articulate your work, differentiate your nonprofit, and connect with your donors.
+In an effort to come alongside you, equip you in development work, and partner with you in major donor conversations, I want to encourage you to look for ways to differentiate yourself and use these year-end fundraising ideas.

 Connect with donors personally.

 As a part of your year-end giving campaign text donors, email them personally, call them, or write them a note.
 There are lots of ways to effectively connect with donors.
 Thank them for their support, share the impact of the work, and ask for continued investment in the work.
 Always ask how they are and how you can pray for them.
 Relationship matters, and people want to feel valued.